andersonbosa/andersonbosa/README.md

 #### 🔭 some of my experiences

-- One year and half of internship as fullstack developer.
-Working with vue.js, node.js, molecular.js, python, jest, docker, mysql, circle ci.
+- One year and half as Fullstack Developer working with Vue.js, node.js, molecular.js, python, jest, docker, mysql, circle ci, etc at [Linx Impulse.](https://www.linx.com.br/transformacao-digital/linx-impulse/).
-- I'm currently a Fullstack Developer at [Linx Impulse.](https://www.linx.com.br/transformacao-digital/linx-impulse/)

 #### 🌱 learning about